 It is a fact of life that we all make noise: whether we are talking to others, playing music, entertaining, driving in our cars or just going about our daily business.
-What is a noise to one person may be pleasurable to another.
+What a good noise is to one person may be pleasurable to another.
 But too much noise can reduce people's quality of life and, in some extreme cases, even destroy it entirely.

 Types of noise can include;